 - Where: Musée d’Orsay (see more info on the show here)

-Dates and location: The show opened at the Musée du Luxembourg in early March and runs through July 10th, 2022.
-Learn more and buy skip-the-line tickets here (via Tiqets.com).
+Dates and location: The show opened at the Musée de l’Orangerie in late March and runs through May 29th, 2023.
+Learn more and buy skip-the-line tickets for the museum here (via Tiqets.com).

 Other Shows & Events